 Dynamite on 2 wheels – The Benelli TNT Cafe Racer 1130

-The companies actual beginning came about when a widowed mother invested her families equity in to their garage business in an effort to keep her 6 sons employed.
+The companies actual beginning came about when a widowed mother invested her families equity into their garage business in an effort to keep her 6 sons employed.
 The company started off producing their own parts and servicing cars and motorbikes.
-Eventually they began producing their own 98cc engine and years later went on to manufacturer their own motorcycles.
+Eventually, they began producing their own 98cc engine and years later went on to manufacturer their own motorcycles.
 One son even managed to take out 4 Italian championships riding their machine and European popularity rapidly grew.
-At the end of the 60’s Benelli motorcycles was starting to feel the same pinch many UK manufacturers were with the influx of bikes from Japan.
-Sales dropped due to their single cylinder designs losing popularity to the new overhead cam, electric starter bikes from the east and the companies future looked grim.
-After several changes of ownership and attempts to secure a share of the motorcycle market Benelli bikes made an impact on the 2 wheel market with their Tornado 900 (released in 1995) and the companies future now seems to be set in stone.
+At the end of the ’60s, Benelli motorcycles were starting to feel the same pinch many UK manufacturers were with the influx of bikes from Japan.
+Sales dropped due to their single-cylinder designs losing popularity to the new overhead cam, electric starter bikes from the east and the companies future looked grim.
+After several changes of ownership and attempts to secure a share of the motorcycle market, Benelli bikes made an impact on the 2 wheel market with their Tornado 900 (released in 1995) and the companies future now seems to be set in stone.

 The rims are made of forged aluminium alloy and the body features several carbon fibre components to reduce the bikes overall weight (199kg).
-Breaking is optimised by a high performance Brembo system to slow you down when the 101kw, 4 stroke, 3 cylinder, 1130cc engine starts to get the better of your rational side and the little “windscreen” on the front supplies you with enormous amounts of “aerodynamic protection”.
+Breaking is optimised by a high-performance Brembo system to slow you down when the 101kw, 4 strokes, 3 cylinder, 1130cc engine starts to get the better of your rational side and the little “windscreen” on the front supplies you with enormous amounts of “aerodynamic protection”.

 So all up sure the Benelli TNT Cafe Racer 1130 has some classic Cafe styling but it’s no Ducati Sport 1000.
-The Benelli is a bike based more on the spirit of the Cafe Racer and has been designed to give you the ride experience that the rockers in the 50’s toiled to acheive as well as still functioning as a fully efficient everyday commuter.
-It may not be everyones kettle of fish but it definately has it’s place in the modern Cafe Racer market.
+The Benelli is a bike based more on the spirit of the Cafe Racer and has been designed to give you the ride experience that the rockers in the ’50s toiled to achieve as well as still functioning as a fully efficient everyday commuter.
+It may not be everyone’s kettle of fish but it definitely has its place in the modern Cafe Racer market.